-Want to have your class participate in a Skype session with Todd?
-Each Skype session lasts roughly 30 minutes.
+Want to have your class participate in a virtual visit with Todd?
+Each visit session lasts roughly 30 minutes.

 From Colleen, 8th grade ELA teacher, Illinois: "I cannot thank you enough for your generous contribution of your time and sharing of your personal experiences!
 You were described by our 8th graders as: cool, amazing, funny, interesting, and inspiring.
 I believe our time together this morning will be a memory/experience that will stay with this class for a lifetime.
 I wanted to share with you several excerpts from their written reflections at the end of our Skype session.
 I simply asked the students, "What did you learn and/or gain from our time with Mr. Strasser?"

 "Writing is a lot of work.
 It takes more than just once in revising."

 "He has inspired me to write more and now I have a lot of ideas for my book."

 "All writers get bad reviews and they take it to heart to make their writing better."